joelvaneenwyk/browser-export/README.md

 python3 -m pip install '.[testing]'
 ```

 If running in a virtual environment, `pip` will automatically install dependencies into your virtual environment.
-If running `browserexport` happens to use the globally installed `browserexport` instead, you can use `python3 -m browserexport` to ensure its using the version in your virtual environment.
+If running `web-browser-export` happens to use the globally installed `web-browser-export` instead, you can use `python3 -m web-browser-export` to ensure its using the version in your virtual environment.

-After making changes to the code, reinstall by running `pip install .`, and then test with `browserexport` or `python3 -m browserexport`
+After making changes to the code, reinstall by running `pip install .`, and then test with `web-browser-export` or `python3 -m web-browser-export`

 ### Testing